teearkay/AI-Generated-Release-Notes/README.md

 The repository contains the source code for an Azure Durable Function App that exposes APIs encapsulating the release note generation logic.
 See [Readme](./release-notes-app/README.md) to get started!

+To use this solution for your team (under Microsoft tenant) follow the [Onboarding Guide](./release-notes-app/Onboarding/README.md).

 A PowerAutomate workflow invokes these APIs to orchestrate the overall process (see: [High Level Architecture](#high-level-architecture)).

 The solution leverages a prompt-chained framework to process input data at various stages (see: [Low Level Architecture](#low-level-architecture)).
 Additionally, retrieval-augmented generation is employed to perform semantic searches on public product documentation, ensuring that the output is aligned with the language familiar to customers.